When creating an API poller, your first step is selecting one of the following methods for the request.

 - What rights you have.

-Similar to how you need different rights to perform various tasks in most applications, you need rights to use different methods against a remote API and get a successful response.
-For example, to use a GET request to retrieve data from the Orion SDK, no extra rights are required other than the Orion account credentials included in the parent request.
+Similar to how you need different rights to perform various tasks in most applications, you need rights to use different methods against an external API and get a successful response.
+For example, to use a GET request to retrieve data from the Orion Platform SDK, no extra rights are required other than the Orion Platform account credentials included in the parent request.
 However, to send a POST request that creates a new record, you typically require extra rights.
-For example, to use a POST request that adds a node to the Orion database, your Orion account must have Node Management rights.
+For example, to use a POST request that adds a node to the Orion Platform database, your Orion Platform account must have Node Management rights.

 GET retrieves data from an API